 Where to Start

-I recommend you get to Cortona as early as possible to maximise the time you have.
+I recommend you arrive in Cortona as early as possible to maximise your time.

-If you have parked in one of the free parking places below the city walls you will find an escalator that will take you to the top.
+If you park below the city walls you will find an escalator to take you to the top.
 And at the top, you will find Piazza Garibaldi.

 The views from here are stunning overlooking the valley below and all the way to Lake Trasimeno.
-Take time to take some photos and take it all in.
+Take time to take photos and take it in the outlook.

-Warning: DO NOT be tempted to try the restaurant to the right for lunch, dinner or any meal.
+Warning: DO NOT be tempted to try the restaurant to the right of the piazza for lunch, dinner or any meal.
 Don’t be seduced by the views.
 I will just say that the fake grass should have been a warning sign.

-Instead, if you are planning on staying for dinner before heading out, I would highly recommend Bottega Baracchi Wine Bar & Bistro.
+Instead, if planning on staying for dinner, I would highly recommend Bottega Baracchi Wine Bar & Bistro.
 It is located on your left as you start walking up Via Nationale.
 There is an outdoor deck/bar area that overlooks Piazza Garibaldi.
 The food and service here were fantastic.

 And if you haven’t had breakfast this may be a good place to start the day!
 Although breakfast does not start until 10.30 am, so lunch maybe?

-But if coffee is what you are looking for then I recommend Caffe Bar Signorelli located near Piazza della Repubblica.
-They were always open when we headed out for our early morning walk, and the staff were friendly.
+If coffee is what you are looking for then I recommend Caffe Bar Signorelli located near Piazza della Repubblica.
+They were always open when we finished our early morning walk each morning, and the staff were friendly.

 There were other cafes, but this one was convenient for me and I liked that I could sit inside or outside.

-And this cafe is also close to the Visitor’s Information Centre where I suggest you pop into and grab a map (if you haven’t already printed the one above) before your coffee.
+This cafe is close to the Visitor’s Information Centre where I suggest you pop into and grab a map (if you haven’t already printed the one above) before your coffee.
 You will find it marked on the map.
 Then you can get your bearings while you relax and plan your day if you choose to do your own itinerary.